 Early to mid-August you can sow seeds for carrots, beets, scallions, turnips, lettuce greens, bok choy, broccoli rabe, spinach, Swiss chard, peas and other fall favorites.

-In the post on frugal gardening tips, I mentioned that late summer was a good time to hunt for deals at your local garden centers.
+Late summer is a good time to hunt for deals at your local garden centers.
 If you are not into growing vegetables and herbs, the end of the season is a great time to plant perennials, biennials, trees and shrubs.
 They are sometimes drastically reduced in price, which means you can plant more than you could have afforded to buy in the spring.

 Second season sowing is a great way to extend your garden season.
 It is also a do-over for gardeners who let their garden go early in the season because life got in the way.
 Make sure that any seedlings you transplant get enough water and fertilizer and protection from the sun before they become established.
 If you direct sow seeds, it would be a good idea to bury them a little deeper than you would in the spring.
 The top layer of soil can quickly dry out in this heat and kill you sprouting seeds.